-Midwest Geobash, LLC is the non-profit organization behind the event.
+Midwest Geobash, Inc. is the non-profit organization behind the event.
 We are a registered business in the State of Ohio.

 The first MWGB was in 2005, at Harrison Lake State Park in Fayette, OH.
 It started as "A Casual Gathering of Geocachers of the Midwest and Great Lakes Region of North America", and had at least 450 cachers in attendance.
 Camping in a public park, cachers identified themselves by decorating their campsites with Flamingos.
 The original event organizers were: Trippy1976, Bjorn74, Team Hydnckr, Sherwood Forest, and Girl Geek.